battenworks/tf-time/unit-3/README.md

         - The `.tfvars` file extension is commonly included in `.gitignore` files, so you can keep sensitive values out of source control.
         - You can find an example `.gitignore` file in the root of this repo.

-3. Use an automatic variables file
+3. Use an automatic variables file.
     - Rename your variables file to `local.auto.tfvars`.
     - Run `terraform plan`.
       You should see `No changes.
 Your infrastructure matches the configuration.`